The Kwamashi Experience

 Accommodation will be in mobile safari camps which are built up from scratch every year and then broken down completely at the end of the season.
 Each angler will have their own 3m x 3m bow tent with a proper bed, linen, towelling, bedside tables and solar lanterns.
 The 2 ablution blocks are equipped with hot water, high pressure showers, sinks and flushing toilets.
 We dine beneath the stars and trees and our “lounge” remains the ring of comfy lounge safari chairs around the roaring fire looking over the floodplain

-What you need to know about fishing Kwamashi
+What else do you need to know about fishing Kwamashi